jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (c) that if he or she fails to forward a statement to the Electoral Commission within 14 days after the day on which that notice is served on the person objected to, the Electoral Commission will, under section 95B, remove from the roll the name of the person objected to.
 (4) If, after making the inquiries it thinks fit, the Electoral Commission is unable to serve the notice of objection on a person personally after making at least 2 attempts, the Electoral Commission must—
-  (a) remove the name of the person from the roll; and (b) include the name in the dormant roll maintained under section 109.
+  (a) remove the name of the person from the roll; and (b) include the name on the dormant roll maintained under section 109.

 ### 95B Power to remove name from roll
 Where, within 14 days after the day on which a notice under section 95A(1) or section 96(2) is served on the person objected to,—either fails to provide evidence of eligibility to be on the roll or notifies the Electoral Commission that he or she consents to the removal from the roll of the name of the person objected to, the Electoral Commission must, unless the objection has been withdrawn by the objector, remove from the roll the name of the person objected to and must notify the parties accordingly.